stackrev/articles/k8s_firststeps/readme.md

 image: helloworld:1
 ```

-Run the command `helm lint helloworldchart` to make sure we have everything in order, and we can dry run a helm chart using the command: `helm template --debug helloworldchart`.
+Run the command `helm lint helloworldchart` to make sure we have everything in order.
+We can dry run a helm chart using the command: `helm template --debug helloworldchart`.

 All other files in the helm directory, can be deleted.

+## Start a Quick Cluster with Helm

 With everything set, make sure you have a clean kubernetes cluster and let's install the helm chart using the command: `helm install -f helloworldchart/values.yaml helloworldchart ./helloworldchart/`.

 Finally, to return our cluster back to a clean state, we delete our whole setup using: `helm delete helloworldchart`

-## Faster Helm

-We have the YAMLs and the Charts, so why don't we just pull it from a single command and install anywhere.
-This is possible if we package everything to the helm artifactory.

-Start with the package, by running this command: `helm package .\helloworldchart\ -d .\helloworldchart\charts`
-We create an index for the above by running the command: `helm repo index .\helloworldchart\charts`, add it to a repo and commit.
+That's really all, a clean and fast automation.
+The helm files are located in this article's repo for you to use out-of-the-box.

 # Conclusion